-- 5.1.1 Section 2.2 notes that BS 9991:2015 and its draft revision both allow for the inclusion of a water mist system to support dwellinghouse design and loft conversions, as long as it is tested to the appropriate standards, i.e., BS 8458:2015 (which supersedes DD 8458-1:2010 referenced in BS 9991:2015). - 5.1.2 The Plumis Automist system has been independently tested by a third-party to verify that it is able to meet the performance requirements outlined in BS 8458:2015, and the system has an BSI verification certificate (VC 712581) which is effective until June 2025. - 5.1.3 The Plumis Automist system incorporates deviations and alternative solutions to the standard in some instances, and these are openly detailed elsewhere [23].
+- 5.1.1 The Plumis Automist system has been independently validated to conform with BS 8458:2015 by the BSI Verification Service, and holds BSI Verification Certificate VC 780009, effective until June 2026. - 5.1.2 The Plumis Automist system incorporates deviations and alternative solutions to the standard in some instances, and these are openly detailed elsewhere [24].
 These typically relate to how the water mist nozzles differ in their location and how they discharge water into the tested enclosure.
-The system is provided with a design, installation, operation and maintenance (DIOM) manual [5]. - 5.1.4 The independent fire testing covered a series of 11 fire tests where it was demonstrated that, in all instances, the system performed adequately to pass the standard acceptance criteria.
-A description of the tests and the results can be found in a publicly available test report [24], and two peer-reviewed research publications by Spearpoint et al. [2] and Hopkin et al. [20]. - 5.1.5 The system has also been subject to experiments for a series of shielded, slow growing fires, where it was typically shown to perform equivalent to or better than a sprinkler system provided with concealed sprinkler heads.
+The system is provided with a design, installation, operation and maintenance (DIOM) manual [5]. - 5.1.3 The independent fire testing covered a series of 11 fire tests where it was demonstrated that, in all instances, the system performed adequately to pass the standard acceptance criteria.
+A description of the tests and the results can be found in a publicly available test report [25], and two peer-reviewed research publications by Spearpoint et al. [2] and Hopkin et al. [21]. - 5.1.4 The system has also been subject to experiments for a series of shielded, slow growing fires, where it was typically shown to perform equivalent to or better than a sprinkler system provided with concealed sprinkler heads.
 Descriptions and results for these tests can be found in Spearpoint et al. [2].